Passwordless Authentication with Microsoft Entra ID

 II.
 Windows Hello for Business

-Windows Hello for Business is a key part of passwordless strategy involving Windows devices replacing passwords with strong two-factor authentication.
-Users sign in with a biometric gesture (like facial recognition or fingerprint) or a PIN that is tied to their device.
+Windows Hello for Business is a secure method to enable the passwordless strategy on Windows devices stepping away from passwords.
+Instead of typing in the password, users use a biometric gesture (such as face recognition or fingerprint) or a PIN that is tied to their device to sign in to the Windows devices.

 Benefits: